Biophilic Design in Commercial Spaces: The Impact of Plants Across Industries

 plant containers of various sizes contribute to the space's biophilic design

 One of the most iconic examples of biophilic design in commercial spaces is The Spheres at Amazon’s headquarters in Seattle.
 This unique space features three glass-domed structures filled with over 40,000 plants from more than 50 countries.
-The Spheres serve as a relaxing, green sanctuary for Amazon employees and visitors alike, offering a respite from the bustling urban Seattle environment.
-Plant containers of various sizes and materials contribute to the space’s versatility and aesthetics, allowing for an immersive and multi-layered experience.
-A study by the University of Exeter found that employees working in green spaces experience a 15% increase in productivity, emphasizing the importance of biophilic design in the workplace.
+The Spheres serve as a relaxing green sanctuary for Amazon employees and visitors alike, offering a respite from the bustling urban Seattle environment.
+A variety of plant containers contribute to the space’s versatility and aesthetics, creating an immersive and multi-layered experience.
+A study by researchers at the University of Exeter found that enriching office environments with plants increased productivity by 15%, emphasizing the importance of biophilic design in the workplace.

 HOSPITALITY